inodb/spectrum-viz-website/docs/mira/overview.md

 ## Major Features

 - Viewing of data on a per sample, merged sample (pre-caluclated) basis
-- Interactive tSNE plot with ability to colour by cell type or gene expression
+- Interactive UMAP plot with ability to colour by cell type or gene expression
 - QC table with various metrics